Pewejekubam/qbd-to-gnucash/prd/core-prd-v3.6.3.md

 ---

 ## 8. Inter-PRD Dependencies
-All module references must use relative paths and canonical anchor links.
+All module references must use relative paths and canonical anchor links (e.g., `[Section 7.1.1](#711-domain-module-naming-and-containment-rules)`).
 Invalid references must trigger rejection—no silent failures.
 Cross-version references require explicit version-lock enforcement.
+All referenced PRDs must exist in the repository and be version-locked in the reference (e.g., `[Logging Framework PRD v1.0.4](./logging/module-prd-logging-v1.0.4.md)`).

 ---